-Serbia: Construction of Belgrade-Banja Luka gas pipeline is planned28.
-May 2019. / News Serbia Energy
+Serbia: Construction of Belgrade-Banja Luka gas pipeline is planned, News Serbia Energy

 Serbian Minister of Mining and Energy Aleksandar Antic said that that the project for the construction of TurkStream gas pipeline extension through Serbia will have several exit points from the country, and the construction of the Belgrade-Banja Luka gas pipeline route is planned as a continuation of this project.